LLNL/radiuss-spack-configs/docs/sphinx/user_guide/build_and_test.rst

   $ cmake --build -j .
   $ ctest --output-on-failure -T test

-In the end, this should not be a major change in developer workflow for a CMake project.
+In the end, this should not be a major change in developers workflow for a CMake project.

 .. _write-ci-script: